Mission 21 · Stage 3

 }

-loop() adds 1, prints, blinks the LED, waits — then repeats forever.
+loop() adds 1, shows the count, blinks the light, waits — then does it all again!

 Show full sketch (led-counter.ino)